ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. All messages exchanged between aggregators, the collector and the leader should be mutually authenticated so that network attackers cannot impersonate participants.
-1. Clients should be required to submit data at regular intervals so that the timing of individual messages does not reveal anything.
+1. Clients should be required to submit inputs at regular intervals so that the timing of individual messages does not reveal anything.
-1. A fixed-length encoding should be used for data shares.
-Additionally, clients should submit dummy data even for aggregations the user has not opted into.
+1. Clients should submit dummy inputs even for aggregations the user has not opted into.

 [[OPEN ISSUE: The threat model for Prio --- as it's described in the original paper and [BBC+19] --- considers **either** a malicious client (attacking